Mann Ki Baat: Research and analysis

-A week before the PM's 50th 'Mann ki Baat' a telephonic study was carried out by All India Radio.
-The campaigns mentioned by Modi which had the most impact on listeners were Selfie with Daughter, Incredible India, Fit India and Sandesh to Soldiers.
+A week before the broadcast of the 50th episode of Mann Ki Baat, a phone survey about the show was carried out by All India Radio.
+The results indicated that the campaigns mentioned by Modi on the show which had the most impact on listeners were Selfie With Daughter, Incredible India, Fit India and Sandesh to Soldiers.
 The most remembered topics were the promotion of Khadi, Drug Free India and Team Tarini.

 Following the 60th episode on 29 December 2019, Hindustan Times did a word cloud analysis of Mann Ki Baat.
-The words "India" and "nation" were the two most used words in Mann Ki Baat in 2019.
+The words "India" and "nation" were the two most used words in the programme in 2019.
 "Water" was used 73 times while "Youth" and "Young" were mentioned 30 and 54 times.
 "Economy" or "economics" was spoken 8 times.